Skydiving to Paragliding Conversions

 We offer a $200 discount on our PG2 licence courses (normally $2499) to only very experienced skydivers.
 You can expect 6-8 full days of training to achieve the PG2 rating.

-Our Chief Flight Instructor has taught many skydivers over the years including tandem jump masters with 8000+ dives.
+Our Chief Flight Instructor has taught many skydivers over the years including tandem jump masters with 8000+ dives and has personally completed the A Licence recently.

 Generally we find that experienced skydivers are comfortable in the air when its smooth but that's where it ends.
 A paraglider is a finely tuned, responsive aircraft that feels nothing at all like a skydiving canopy.
 Skydivers are usually very heavy handed on the controls at first which can result in spinning or stalling the paraglider (which is bad) so there are certain intuitive reactions and preconceptions that need to be addressed when your training first begins.